Beyond Fed Up

 The book provides advice, skills and strategies to support someone in a suicidal crisis, and help them to survive.

 “I regularly hear from carers, friends and family that they feel ill-equipped to support their loved ones in their times of need and this book will fill this important gap by offering skills and understanding that can be applied widely.”

 Dr Deborah Dover, Deputy Medical Director, Consultant Psychiatrist and Suicide Prevention Lead at Barnet, Enfield and Haringey (London) Mental Health NHS Trust

 “The generosity of Joy’s knowledge and wisdom is so apparent and the gentle way in which it is shared ensures that no-one who reads this book will ever need to feel that they don’t know what to do when their loved one or friend is needing support for suicidal thoughts.
 Joy captures answers to all of the questions most people probably don’t even know they have, and there is an abundance of learning here that is readily and easily usable for both family, friends, colleagues or professionals working with people experiencing distress.
 Her respect and compassion for people in suicidal crisis is most telling.
 A fantastic contribution to international suicide prevention resources.”

 Sonja Eriksen, Trauma and Suicide Prevention Specialist, New Zealand

 Joy’s author royalties from sales of the book are being paid directly by the publisher to our charity, so that the charity Suicide Crisis benefits from sales of the book, rather than the author.

 Some booksellers have the book on special offer for anyone pre-ordering the book now (such as here at WH Smith):

-You can also pre-order it now from Amazon (paperback or Kindle):
+You can also order it from Amazon (paperback or Kindle).